mongodb/docs/source/reference/glossary.rst

    btree
       A data structure used by most database management systems for to store indexes.
-MongoDB also uses b-trees for its indexes.
+MongoDB uses b-trees for its indexes.

    ISODate
      The international date format used by the MongoDB JavaScript shell